 Study-practice of writing and analyzing arguments across disciplines in order to understand and respond to knowledge claims from a range of sources.
 Emphasis on reasoning, information literacy, and rhetorical strategies of persuasive argumentation.
-(Prerequisite: a grade of C or better in CORE102).
+(Prerequisite: a grade of C or better in CORE101 or equivalent transfer course credit).
 Fall, Spring